jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 Another important method that can help resolve this issue is to have members provide educational seminars for participating members about the fundamentals of their work.

-2) **Differing research style and goals** -  Beyond differences in language, differences in research style and goals can lead to conflict.
+2) **Different research style and goals** -  Beyond differences in language, differences in research style and goals can lead to conflict.

 "Scholars’ different styles of thought, standards, research traditions, techniques, and languages can be difficult to translate across disciplinary domains." ^[3](https://link.springer.com/article/10.1007/s11024-019-09381-6)^